brendanwalkercasey/final_project_cspb_2270/README.md

-Variables:
+## Variables:

-    Wavelet Decomposition with Daubechies-4 (using low/high pass filters):

-        The Daubechies-4 filter is used for the 2D wavelet transform.
+    Wavelet Decomposition (low/high pass filters): The Daubechies-4 filter is used for the 2D wavelet transform.
 The decomposition into sub-bands happens in two steps: applying the wavelet transform to the rows and then to the columns:

-        Low-pass filter (h0, h1, h2, h3)
+        - Low-pass filter (h0, h1, h2, h3)
-        high-pass filter (g0, g1, g2, g3)
+        - High-pass filter (g0, g1, g2, g3)
+        - Inverse filter parmeters (low) (ih0, ih1, ih2, ih3)
+        - Inverse filter parmeters (high) (ig0, ig1, ig2, ig3)

+    These are the inverse Daubechies-4 wavelet transform coefficients (used for reconstructing the image after compression).

-        For each row, the daubechies1D function is called, which applies the Daubechies-4 filter (low-pass and high-pass) to the data.
+        - For each row, the daubechies1D function is called, which applies the Daubechies-4 filter (low-pass and high-pass) to the data.
 After processing, the data is split into two parts: 1) low frequencies and 2) high frequencies.
         The same process happens for every column in the daubechies2D function, further splitting the image into frequency bands.

-    Saving Daubechies-4 to separate files:
+    Input Parameters:
+        - inputFile: string representing the path to the input TIFF file to be read ("cameraman.tif").
+        - outputFile: string representing the path where the compressed image will be saved.
+        - outputReconstructedFile: string representing the path where the reconstructed image after applying the inverse wavelet transform will be saved.
+        - sigma: double representing the threshold for soft thresholding in the quantization step.
+This controls how aggressively small values in the transformed image are set to zero during quantization.
+        - bitShiftAmount: integer representing the amount of bit shifting to apply during quantization (e.g., shifting by 2 bits).
+This reduces the precision of the wavelet coefficients, simulating compression.

+    Image and Buffer Information:
+        - width: uint32_t variable representing the width of the image (in pixels).
+This is determined by reading the image from the TIFF file.
+        - height: uint32_t variable representing the height of the image (in pixels).
+This is also determined by reading the image from the TIFF file.
+        - samples_per_pixel: uint16_t variable representing the number of color channels per pixel.
+For grayscale images, this is typically 1 (single channel).
+        - buffer: std::vector<uint8_t> (vector of unsigned 8-bit integers) used to store the pixel data read from the TIFF file or written to the TIFF file.
+This holds image data (grayscale) in a 1D array format after reading the TIFF file.
+During processing, it's resized and updated with  transformed, quantized, or reconstructed pixel values.

+    Temporary Buffers and Containers:
+        - tempBuffer: vector<double> used as temporary buffer to hold the image data as double values during the wavelet transform and reconstruction processes.
+This allows for more precise computations before converting the data back to uint8_t for output.

+    Functions and Flow Control
+        - TIFF* tiff: pointer to a TIFF structure used in conjunction with the TIFFOpen and TIFFClose functions for reading and writing TIFF files.
+The std::unique_ptr ensures that the TIFF file is properly closed when it goes out of scope.
+        - temp: Used for daubechies1D() and inverseDaubechies1D() functions to store temporary transformed data during the forward and inverse Daubechies-4 transform steps.
+        - normalized: double used for normalizing the pixel values (for example, during the inverse wavelet transform and when preparing the buffer for output), ensuring they fit in the 0-255 range for proper display in an 8-bit grayscale image.

+    (Optional) Sub-Band Parameters:

-        Initialize minVal and maxVal: The main reason for using constants is for defining initial extremes for the minVal and maxVal variables.
+        minVal and maxVal: The main reason for using constants is for defining initial extremes for the minVal and maxVal variables.
 When starting with largest possible, and smallest possible float values, we ensure that every value in the collection will either be smaller than FLT_MAX (updating minVal) or larger than -FLT_MAX (updating maxVal).

             - "minVal" = initialized to FLT_MAX, which is the largest possible value that can be represented by a float.
 Any number in the matrix will be smaller than this value, so minVal will be updated to the first value in the matrix.
             - "maxVal" = initialized to -FLT_MAX, the smallest possible value.
 Any number in the matrix will be larger than this value, so maxVal will be updated to the first value in the matrix.